Maria-Onido/netflixpricing/README.md

 The website, 'https://taxsummaries.pwc.com/quick-charts/value-added-tax-vat-rates', consists of data involving VAT rated across countries.
 We will aggregate the VAT rates so that we could get a sense the full price with taxes in each country.

 # Tidying Up GST Data
-In order to combine our data, we had to have a "common table" for the join function to work.
+In order to combine our data, we had to have a common table for the join function to work.
+First, we had to change the way the column "Territory" is formatted.
+It included when the country's vat was las reviewed.
+Purely for Analysis, we did not need that, so we had to get rid of that.
+Next, we renamed "Territory" into "Country"
+Lastly, we created a temporary common in both tables without any spaces between the country names so that it will be completely identical.

 # Joining Netflix Data with GST Data

 # Tidying Our Combined Data
 After scraping, we needed to so some data cleaning for the data to be interpretable for analysis.